-The Medical Board of California (MBC) takes allegations of misconduct against physicians seriously.
+The Medical Board of California (MBC) takes allegations of misconduct against physicians seriously, and you need an experienced and respected medical license defense attorney protecting your license and your rights.
 The Medical Board of California monitors and regulates licensed Physicians, Surgeons, Psychiatrists, Physician’s Assistants, Podiatrists, and other Health Care Professionals.
 The Medical Board’s established Complaint/Enforcement Unit investigates reported and alleged criminal and administrative violations.
 Like the Medical Board of California, the Osteopathic Medical Board of California is responsible for monitoring and regulating the practice of licensed Osteopathic Physicians and Surgeons.
 The Osteopathic Medical Board has its own established Enforcement Unit to investigate reported criminal and administrative violations.

 Our office is experienced defending Physicians facing disciplinary action(s) due to the following allegation:

 Physicians are required to report to the Medical Board Central Complaint Unit when charged with a felony offense in an indictment or information, or if convicted of a misdemeanor or felony offense (Cal.
 Bus. & Pro 802.1).
 This report must be made within 30 days of the date of the bringing of the indictment or information or of the conviction.
 A Board investigator will follow-up in writing requesting additional information if necessary and/or may request an interview.
 Peer Review reports are required to be disclosed to the Board in certain circumstances.